 This gives us a more nuanced understanding of a student’s learning ability and progress.
-The team of full-time teachers can then cohesively draw a game plan to collectively address a child’s needs.
+The team of full-time teachers will then cohesively draw a game plan to collectively address a child’s needs.

 3) The tutors each strive to perform to the best of their ability.

-Our tutors don’t like to be outdone by tutors elsewhere.
-Nor do they like to be outdone by other tutors within the organization!
-This helps both students and teachers stay on top their game, availing every opportunity to show off their skills!
+Our tutors do not like to be outdone by tutors elsewhere, nor do they like to be outdone by other tutors within the organization!
+This helps both students and teachers stay on top of their game, availing every opportunity to show off their skills!